cennznet/api.js/docs/METHODS_EXTRINSICS.md

 ## Extrinsics

-_The following sections contain Extrinsics methods are part of the default Substrate runtime._
+_The following sections contain Extrinsics methods are part of the default CENNZNet runtime._
 - **[attestation](#attestation)**

 - **[cennzxSpot](#cennzxSpot)**